ddierschow/music/SantaClaus/README.md

 The files with ly extension are rendered into pdf files.
 Each part includes ../common/defs.lyi, which is my library of useful things, not all of which will be used.
 Then each part includes its own lyi file, which has the sequences named above.
-Finally each part includes part.lyi, which includes outline.lyi, then lays things out on the page.
+Finally each part includes single.lyi, which includes outline.lyi, then lays things out on the page.

 ## Scores